 Hungry for a Hungarian meal?
 Traditional goulash is the perfect main dish, followed by sweet Rigo Jansci for dessert.

-Let writer Albert C. Doyle guide you in navigating Prague’s pristine streets—including where to find the best beer.
+Let writer Albert C. Doyle, our expert on Czech Republic travel, guide you in navigating Prague’s pristine streets—including where to find the best beer.

 by Laura Graff, from Insider